plamia/angular8-express.js-mongodb-auth-list-github-repos/README.md

 1. Login and registration of users
 2. Saving user credentials in database (mongodb) - www.mlab.com
 3. Showing of all pinned vmware repositories
+4. Pagination
-4. Filtering by "name" of pinned repos and paginate them (pinned repos and details/commits pages);
+5. Filtering by "name" of pinned repos and paginate them (pinned repos and details/commits pages);
-5. Detailed page with recent commits and repo info
+6. Detailed page with recent commits and repo info
-6. Responsive design
+7. Responsive design